churchillcui/ads_retail/index.md

 ## Approach

 The type of questions we sought to answer suggest us to divide the analysis into two subprojects: one (first three questions) focus on Walmart weekly sales, and the other one (the last question) focus on the general differences between e-commerce and traditional offline retails.
-These two subprojects together help not only answering specific questions with respect to certain features that Walmart sales managers may face everyday, for example, whether low temperature leads to sales decrease, but also describing some broad new patterns of e-commerce for all sales managers in the approaching data science era.
+These two subprojects together help not only answering specific questions with respect to certain features that Walmart sales managers may face everyday (for example, whether low temperature leads to sales decrease?), but also describing some broad new patterns of e-commerce for all sales managers in the approaching data science era.

 ## Technical description (optional, skip if you want)